Vlad Filat

 Vladimir Filat (born 6 May 1969), commonly referred to as Vlad Filat ([ˈvlad fiˈlat]), is a Moldovan businessman and politician, founder of Liberal Democratic Party of Moldova.
-He was the Prime Minister of Moldova from 25 September 2009 to 25 April 2013.
-He also was appointed as the Interim President of Moldova for a brief period of time in 2010.
+He was Prime Minister of Moldova from 25 September 2009 to 25 April 2013.
+He also was appointed as the interim president of Moldova for a brief period of time in 2010.

 Following his conviction on charges of accepting bribes, Filat was released from jail in December 2019, 6 years earlier than his initial sentence.

 Education and early career

 Vlad is the second child of Maria and Vasile Filat and was born on May 6, 1969, in Lăpușna, a commune in the Moldavian SSR.
 Alongside his two sisters (Ala and Valentina) and brother Ion, Vlad grew up in a part of Lăpușna called "Talcioc".
 In 1986, he graduated from high school in his hometown.
 Between 1986 and 1987, he worked at the school radio station until he was called up for military service.
-He carried out his compulsory military service in the Soviet Army (May 8, 1987–August 15, 1989), in Simferopol and Sevastopol.
+He carried out his compulsory military service in the Soviet Army (May 8, 1987 – August 15, 1989), in Simferopol and Sevastopol.
 He served in the KGB's Border Troops, holding the rank of private first class and being decorated by his KGB superiors.

 From 1989 to 1990, he studied at the Cooperation College (Kooperativny technikum) of Chișinău, going on to study law at the University of Iași (1990–1994).
 As a student, he was the leader of the "League of students from Bessarabia in Romania", an organization formed by Moldovan students in Romania.
 In Iași, among his classmates was Alexandru Tănase.
 While he was a student in Iași, he met his wife Sanda in the autumn of 1991; they dated for only three months before they married.

 Between 1994 and 1998, Vlad Filat initiated and conducted more business in Romania.
 He was general director of "RoMold Trading SRL" in Iași (1994–1997) and the president of the Administrative Council of "Dosoftei" company in Iași (1997–1998).